Neural Conditional Transport Maps: Neural Conditional Transport Maps

 \textbf{Transport \& Critic:} The transport map $T: \mathcal{X} \times \mathcal{Z} \times \mathcal{C} \rightarrow \mathcal{Y}$ is implemented as a neural network with encoder-decoder structure.
 For the common case where $\mathcal{X} = \mathcal{Y} = \mathbb{R}^n$, the encoder maps $\mathbb{R}^{n+s}$ into $\mathbb{R}^{d}$, a conditioning module transforms $\mathbb{R}^{d} \times \mathcal{C}$ into $\mathbb{R}^{d'}$, and the decoder maps $\mathbb{R}^{d'}$ into $\mathbb{R}^n$.
 The complete transport map is: $T(x, z, c) = \text{Decoder}_T(\text{Conditioning}_T(\text{Encoder}_T([x, z]), c))$ where $[x, z] \in \mathbb{R}^{n+s}$ denotes the concatenation of input $x$ and noise $z$, $d$ is the latent dimension, and $d'$ is the conditioned latent dimension.
 The critic function $f: \mathcal{Y} \times \mathcal{C} \rightarrow \mathbb{R}$ follows the same structure without noise input: $f(y, c) = \text{Decoder}_f(\text{Conditioning}_f(\text{Encoder}_f(y), c)) $

-\textbf{Layer Design:} Unlike CondOT~\citep{bunneSupervisedTrainingConditional2022}, which uses ICNNs due to convexity assumptions, our architecture supports more flexible designs.
+\textbf{Layer Design:} Unlike CondOT~\citep{bunneSupervisedTrainingConditional2022}, which uses ICNNs, our unconstrained architecture supports flexible designs with standard optimization procedures.
 We use residual blocks~\cite{he2016deep} for both $T$ and $f$, along with layer normalization~\cite{ba2016layer} and orthogonal initialization~\cite{saxe2014exact}.
 Each block consists of $\text{ResBlock}(h) = h + \alpha \cdot \mathcal{F}(h)$, where $\alpha$ is a learnable scaling parameter and $\mathcal{F}$ represents a composite function that may include normalization, non-linear activations, and appropriate transformations for the data type.

 \textbf{Encoder-Decoder Design:} The encoder produces a sequence of hidden states $\{h_1, h_2, ..., h_L\}$ where $h_L \in \mathbb{R}^d$ is used for conditioning.
 The decoder takes the conditioned representation and maps to the output space.
 Both modules can be instantiated with different layer types depending on the data modality: $\text{Encoder}(x) = h_L$ where $h_i = \text{Layer}_i(h_{i-1})$ and $h_0 = x$.
 Here, $\text{Layer}_i$ can be any differentiable layer.
 The encoder learns condition-invariant features from the source distribution $\mathbb{P}$, while the decoder applies condition-specific transformations.
+Importantly, this flexibility allows $\text{Layer}_i$ to include any standard neural network components.

 \textbf{Latent Space Conditioning:} The conditioning operates on the latent representation $h_L \in \mathbb{R}^d$ from the encoders.
 Given a condition $c \in \mathcal{C}$, the conditioning function transforms the latent representation before passing it to the decoder.
 This design allows the network to learn condition-specific transformations while sharing feature extraction across conditions.